Arizona: State legislative branch

 The Arizona Legislature is bicameral and consists of a thirty-member Senate and a 60-member House of Representatives.
 Each of the thirty legislative districts has one senator and two representatives.
 Legislators are elected for two-year terms.

 Each Legislature covers a two-year period.
 The first session following the general election is known as the first regular session, and the session convening in the second year is known as the second regular session.
 Each regular session begins on the second Monday in January and adjourns sine die (terminates for the year) no later than Saturday of the week in which the 100th day from the beginning of the regular session falls.
 The President of the Senate and Speaker of the House, by rule, may extend the session up to seven additional days.
 Thereafter, the session can be extended only by a majority vote of members present of each house.

 The majority party is the Republican Party, which has held power in both houses since 1993.
 The Democratic Party picked up several legislative seats in recent elections, bringing both chambers one seat away from being equally divided as of 2021.

 Arizona state senators and representatives are elected for two-year terms and are limited to four consecutive terms in a chamber, though there is no limit on the total number of terms.
 When a lawmaker is term-limited from office, it is common for him or her to run for election in the other chamber.

-The fiscal year 2006–07 general fund budget, approved by the Arizona Legislature in June 2006, was slightly less than $10billion.
-Besides the money spent on state agencies, it also included more than $500million in income and property tax cuts, pay raises for government employees, and additional funding for the K–12 education system.